 Want to take advantage of the home of the Globe theatre to become an actor?
 Do you simply feel like you were born to do this?
 From world-renowned drama schools to ab, London has a variety of learning environments for all budgets dotted all over the city.

 While some actors and actresses sign up to auditions without any preparation, relying on their natural talents, others train with great discipline.
 Faced with the complexity of today’s entertainment industry and its high levels of competition, those wishing to stand on the main stage of the Old Vic or the likes are strongly encouraged to seek formal theatre training.

-Acting Classes in London
+Taking Acting Classes in the Capital

 Whether you wish to embark on recognised and accredited professional programmes or simply discover the craft of performing, as a Londoner, you are spoiled for choice!